 Yes, the contacts you worked so hard to get a year ago, or three years ago, you might have to let go after the 25th of May.

-Well, there is still time to try to save your contacts by refreshing your consent.
+Well, there is still time to try to save your contacts by refreshing your email consent.

 I know what you’re thinking, why should your leads want to refresh their consent?
 Because you will give them a reason to.
-You can create value for them through interactive content.
-Below are five ways you can offer a personalised interactive experience, worth filling out a lead form (according to GDPR standards!) for your current contacts.
+You can create value for them through interactive content. examples

 Now get going, and save those contacts!